HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

 2. Go to source (src) and target (dst) LS instances.
 Open Account pages (/user/account), copy your Access tokens.

-    > **Attention**: Be careful not to mix up the tokens, otherwise you have a change to create a big mess of projects and users.
+    > **Attention**: Be careful not to mix up the tokens, otherwise there is a chance you will create a big mess of projects and users.

     > Note: User token must have Administrator or Owner privileges.